Guangdong–Hong Kong–Macao Greater Bay Area: Economy

 The region has a diverse economic outlook with industrial development zones in all eleven cities, covering emerging industries, R&D and high-end sectors, notably the Internet of Things (IoT), artificial intelligence, hydrogen technologies, new mobility, and cleantech.
 Healthcare is another rapidly growing sector in the Greater Bay Area.
 The Guangzhou International Bio-Technology Island (formerly known as Dove Island) located in Huangpu district, Guangzhou is a biotech industrial zone in the region.

 Seeking to attract foreign investors, the government published Opinions Concerning Financial Support for the Establishment of the Guangdong-Hong Kong-Macao Greater Bay Area in 2020, which envisaged gradual financial liberalization.
 The People's Bank of China has introduced new measures aimed at liberalizing China's controls on foreign exchange and foreign currency remittance.

 22 companies from the Guangdong-Hong Kong-Macao Greater Bay Area (GBA) make their mark on the 2024 Fortune Global 500 list, including 17 from Guangdong and 5 from Hong Kong.

 In the first half of 2025, the Greater Bay Area (GBA) continued to advance high-quality development, with technological innovation and regional integration serving as key drivers.
 In the digital economy and tech sector, Shenzhen accelerated growth in strategic emerging industries such as AI, biomedicine, and semiconductors.
 Guangzhou's Nansha FTZ launched pilot projects for cross-border data flow, while Hong Kong advanced cross-regional R&D cooperation through its "Blueprint for Innovation and Technology" and the InnoHK initiative.

+There are at least 31 joint laboratories established across Guangdong, Hong Kong and Macao.

+According to official statistics released by Guangdong Province, research and development (R&D) expenditure intensity—defined as R&D expenditure as a percentage of GDP—in the Guangdong–Hong Kong–Macao Greater Bay Area has exceeded 3 percent.